Aneurys Zabala: Miami Marlins

 On December 1, 2021, Zabala signed a minor league contract with the Miami Marlins organization.
 He was assigned to the Double–A Pensacola Blue Wahoos to begin the 2022 season.

 On June 11, 2022, Zabala was selected to the 40-man roster and promoted to the major leagues for the first time.
 He made his debut on June 12, against the Houston Astros.
 Zabala pitched 1/3 of an inning, with a hit and a strikeout.
 He was designated for assignment on June 13.
 Zabala cleared waivers and was sent outright to Double–A Pensacola on June 16.
 Zabala had his contract selected on August 1, and was designated for assignment on August 6.
 On August 8, Zabala cleared waivers and was sent outright to the Triple–A Jacksonville Jumbo Shrimp.
 He had his contract selected again on September 12, as the 29th man for a doubleheader but was designated for assignment in between games.
 Zabala once again cleared waivers and was sent outright Jacksonville on September 15.
 He elected free agency on October 6.

 Detroit Tigers

 On December 27, 2022, Zabala signed a minor league deal with the Detroit Tigers and assigned to Triple-A Toledo Mud Hens.
 In 53 games out of the bullpen in 2023, he registered a 7–3 record and 4.25 ERA with 103 strikeouts and 5 saves across 65 2/3 innings pitched.

 Hokkaido Nippon-Ham Fighters

 On December 10, 2023, Zabala signed with the Hokkaido Nippon-Ham Fighters of Nippon Professional Baseball.
+He pitched in 16 games for the Fighters during his debut campaign, recording a 1.20 ERA with 15 strikeouts and one save across 15 innings of work.

+Zabala made only two appearances for the Fighters in 2025, tallying a 3.86 ERA with two strikeouts across 2 2/3 innings pitched.
+He became a free agent following the season.

+Los Angeles Angels

+On January 14, 2026, Zabala signed a minor league contract with the Los Angeles Angels.
+He made nine appearances for the Double-A Rocket City Trash Pandas, struggling to a 6.30 ERA with 11 strikeouts across 10 innings pitched.
+Zabala was released by the Angels organization on May 4.

+Toros de Tijuana

-Zabala re-signed with the Fighters for the 2025 season.
+On May 29, 2026, Zabala signed with the Toros de Tijuana of the Mexican League.